SumoLogic/sumologic-documentation/docs/integrations/web-servers/squid-proxy.md

 If you haven’t defined a farm in Squid Proxy, then enter ‘**default**’ for `proxy_cluster`.

 Enter in values for the following parameters (marked `CHANGEME` in the snippet above):
-* `telegraf.influxdata.com/inputs` - This contains the required configuration for the Telegraf SNMP Input plugin.
+* `telegraf.influxdata.com/inputs`.
+This contains the required configuration for the Telegraf SNMP Input plugin.
 Please refer[ to this doc](https://github.com/influxdata/telegraf/tree/master/plugins/inputs/redis) for more information on configuring the SNMP input plugin for Telegraf.
 Note: As telegraf will be run as a sidecar the host should always be localhost.
   * In the tags section, which is `[inputs.snmp.tags]`
-    * `environment` - This is the deployment environment where the Squid Proxy cluster identified by the value of **servers** resides.
+    * `environment`.
+This is the deployment environment where the Squid Proxy cluster identified by the value of **servers** resides.
 For example: dev, prod or qa.
 While this value is optional we highly recommend setting it.
-    * `proxy_cluster` - Enter a name to identify this Squid Proxy cluster.
+    * `proxy_cluster`.
+Enter a name to identify this Squid Proxy cluster.
 This farm name will be shown in the Sumo Logic dashboards.

-Here’s an explanation for additional values set by this configuration that we request you **please do not modify** as they will cause the Sumo Logic apps to not function correctly.
+**Do not modify** the following values set by this configuration as it will cause the Sumo Logic app to not function correctly.

-* `telegraf.influxdata.com/class: sumologic-prometheus` - This instructs the Telegraf operator what output to use.
+* `telegraf.influxdata.com/class: sumologic-prometheus`.
+This instructs the Telegraf operator what output to use.
 This should not be changed.
-* `prometheus.io/scrape: "true"` - This ensures our Prometheus will scrape the metrics.
+* `prometheus.io/scrape: "true"`.
+This ensures our Prometheus will scrape the metrics.
-* `prometheus.io/port: "9273"` - This tells prometheus what ports to scrape on.
+* `prometheus.io/port: "9273"`.
+This tells prometheus what ports to scrape on.
 This should not be changed.
 * `telegraf.influxdata.com/inputs`
   * In the tags section, which is `[inputs.snmp.tags]`
-    * `component: “proxy”` - This value is used by Sumo Logic apps to identify application components.
+    * `component: “proxy”`.
+This value is used by Sumo Logic apps to identify application components.
     * `proxy_system: “squidproxy”` - This value identifies the proxy system.

   For all other parameters, see [this doc](/docs/send-data/collect-from-other-data-sources/collect-metrics-telegraf/install-telegraf#Configuring-Telegraf) for more parameters that can be configured in the Telegraf agent globally.